Internship FAQs & Tips

 The meeting to go over all the required paperwork usually takes about 15-20 minutes.
-We also offer group orientation sessions, please check with Career Services to see when those are offered.

 Some things you may want to think about prior to obtaining the necessary academic internship paperwork is what department you would like the credit in, which faculty member in that department would supervise you and where you would like to intern.

 The number of hours you have to work on site varies depending on how many credits you are going for.
 For every one credit hour you must complete a minimum of 40 hours of on-site work throughout the semester according to University policy.
 Of course keep in mind that if your internship site requires more hours than that to successfully complete your internship, you must adhere to their requirement.
 The rule of thumb is whichever is more is the one you must follow.

 Make the best use of any discretionary time by organizing your day according to your tasks and responsibilities (a day planner calendar is helpful).
 Avoid procrastinating on responsibilities you aren’t fond of, by setting specific times to do them and/or divide into smaller tasks.
 Be aware of how your energy level and moods fluctuate throughout the day and schedule accordingly.
 To ensure you meet deadlines, always build in some extra time to deal with unexpected delays or surprises.